leverh/tic-tac-toe-react/README.md

-# Tic Tac Tricked Out - React 3D Tic Tac Toe
+# Tic Tac Tricked Out - A Retro React 3D Tic Tac Toe

-A modern Tic Tac Toe game built with **React** and enhanced with a fully interactive **3D board** using Three.js.
+A retro Tic Tac Toe game built with **React** and enhanced with a fully interactive **3D board** using Three.js.
 Switch between 2D and 3D experiences with smooth transitions, glass-morphism UI, and animated score tracking.

 ## ✨ Features